-Offer fluids, but not alcohol or caffeine.
+Offer sips of fluids, but not alcohol or caffeine.
 Water, sports drinks, and fruit and vegetable juices are best.

 Encourage the person to sponge off with cool water.

-Urge the person to lie down and rest, preferably in a cool place.
+Urge the person to lie down and rest, if possible in a cool place.

-Seek emergency medical attention if you suspect heat stroke.
+Call 911, or get emergency medical care right away if you suspect heat stroke.
 Possible symptoms of heat stroke include:

 Confusion or agitation